-If you’re an owner operator or running a small truck fleet, trying to figure out if you’re making money and where you’re losing it is not a simple process.
+If you’re an owner-operator or running a small truck fleet, trying to figure out if you’re making money and where you’re losing it is not a simple process.
 Normal business accounting programs just don’t cut it.

 I know that every industry has its own accounting quirks.
 Ours are just… quirkier.
-That’s why trying to use normal accounting reports like a Profit and Loss statement to understand where a trucking business is making money is useless.
-Bankers and investors love the P&L. Trucking businesses can use this report to figure out how the over-all numbers add up in the end, but to understand how to improve the number you need to be looking at something different.
+That’s why trying to use normal accounting reports like a Profit and Loss Statement to understand where a trucking business is making money is useless.
+Bankers and investors love the P&L. Trucking businesses can use this report to figure out how the overall numbers add up in the end, but to understand how to improve the number you need to be looking at something different.
 In the business of booking freight to haul, everything is based on miles and revenue per mile.
 Shorter miles equals more money per mile, but will you be able to run enough miles to make it pay off?
 Longer miles equals more revenue but revenue per mile is less.
 What is the best option and what should you do to improve the bottom line?
 The first step is to watch these numbers!
-Use the Company Overview Report in you TruckingOffice account.
+Use the Company Overview Report in your TruckingOffice account.

 I don’t think most truckers know what it costs them to haul freight.